-Kintamani Indonesian Restaurant is known for their authentic and wide-ranging Indonesian fare, which makes their $33.80++ buffet lunch look like an absolute steal.
+Kintamani Indonesian Restaurant is known for their authentic and wide-ranging Indonesian fare, which makes their $38++ and $42++ buffet lunch and dinner respectively look like an absolute steal.

 You’ll get to feast on dishes such as Rendang Daging Sapi and Sayur Lodeh, all of which feature the rich aromas and flavours of the Southeast Asian country.
 Be sure to get the Peha Kaki Kambing (roasted lamb leg) as well—this signature dish is said to be irresistibly succulent.

 Address: 405 Havelock Road, Level 3, Furama RiverFront, Singapore 169633